cloud-gov/product/OnboardingChecklist.md

 - [ ] Bookmark the [BizOps board](https://favro.com/organization/1e11108a2da81e3bd7153a7a/bdd858e991f7f835b0d79ee2).
 - [ ] Join #products-platforms and all of the #cloud-gov-[everything] channels (it's ok to mute or leave some later).
-- [ ] Ask Program Manager or Director for access to the cg-supportstream Slack channel.
 - [ ] Ask Program Manager or Director for access (and ownership if appropriate) to the [cloud-gov-inquiries](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries), [cloud-gov-support](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-support), [cloud-gov-notifications](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-notifications), and [cloud-gov-emergency](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-emergency) groups.
 - [ ] Read [how the cloud-gov-emergency group works](https://docs.google.com/document/d/1O5UW1M-XX8YIZJV1OcF1EqGWjPnNUi7L0mZpJZ6d-cs/edit#), and set up push notifications for these emails from your work smartphone if appropriate for your role.
 - [ ] Ask #admins-salesforce for access to [Salesforce](https://gsa-peo.my.salesforce.com).